ewether/meditation-app-2/README.md

 # Meditation App

-A simple meditation app created using React v17.0.1.
+A simple meditation app where users can choose a time option, a music option, and begin their timed meditation session.

 ## Stack